 The Best Website Builders for Nonprofits – Our Top Picks:

-- Wix – Offers you a variety of free apps perfect for nonprofits.
+- Wix – The most popular option for Non Profit Organizations.
 Your visitors can subscribe to your newsletter, sign up to volunteer, and even make PayPal donations, all through your website.

 - Site123 – Allows you to easily collect donations, even on the free plan.